oh-jinsu/typesafe-dynamo/README.md

 const table = typesafe<UserSchema, ...>(...)
 ```

 You can put anything to the `Schema` type parameter.
-This type defines the columns and their data types of your table.
+This type defines the columns and their data types in your table.

 This library automatically adds `updatedAt` to your object putting.
 Even if your `Schema` does not have the properties.